sirupsen/logrus/README.md

 # Logrus

-Logrus is a simple, opinionated logging package for Go which is completely API compatible with the standard library logger.
-It has six logging levels: Debug, Info, Warn, Error, Fatal and Panic.
-It supports custom logging formatters, and ships with JSON and nicely formatted text by default.
-It encourages the use of logging key value pairs for discoverability.
-Logrus allows you to add hooks to logging events at different levels, for instance to notify an external error tracker.
+Logrus is a simple, opinionated structured logging package for Go which is completely API compatible with the standard library logger.

 #### Fields